Qwertyblob/tp/docs/UserGuide.md

 * Persons matching all criteria will be returned (i.e. `AND` search). e.g. `find n/John r/student` will return `John` with role `student`.
 * Extra/leading/trailing spaces should not affect the search.
+* On successful execution, the number of people found will be shown and the list of matching people will be displayed.
+Specific error messages will be shown in the case of invalid inputs.

 Examples:
 * `find n/John` finds all names that contains `john`.